Unlock your Mercedes-Benz radio

 How do I find my Mercedes serial number?

-When your Mercedes-Benz radio, stereo or sat nav becomes disconnected from the battery, usually due to a garage service or a low battery, it automatically locks and begins to ask for a radio code.
-As this is an anti-theft feature it's not possible to unlock a Mercedes radio without this code, but getting hold of your radio code is an easy process that can be done in minutes.
+When your Mercedes-Benz radio, stereo or navigation becomes disconnected from the battery, usually due to a garage service or a low battery, it automatically locks and begins to ask for a radio unlock code.
+As this is an anti-theft feature it's not possible to unlock a Mercedes radio without this code, but finding your radio code is an easy process that can be done in minutes.
 Many dealerships and online generators decode the radio code from the VIN number, but this code will be incorrect if the radio has ever been changed in the vehicle's lifetime.

-The most accurate way to get your Mercedes-Benz's unlock code is by decoding it from the radio's serial number.
-This will look like one of the following examples:
+The most accurate way to get your Mercedes-Benz's 4, 5, 6, 24 or 25-digit radio unlock code is by decoding it from the radio's serial number.
+Our instant Mercedes radio decoder currently supports the following serial numbers:

-There are two methods to find your radio's serial number – a fast one and a slightly slower one.
+There are two ways to find your radio's serial number – a fast one and a slightly slower one.

 Method 1: the quick way

-If your Mercedes-Benz radio/stereo unit has numbered buttons, you may be able to reveal the serial number on the display without removing your radio.
-Try briefly holding down buttons 1 and 6 for at least 5 seconds.
-If your serial number doesn't appear on your radio's display, try holding down buttons 2 and 6 instead.
+If your Mercedes-Benz radio or stereo has number preset buttons, you may be able to reveal the serial number on the display without removing it.
+While the radio is asking for a code, hold buttons 1 and 6 for at least 5 seconds and then release them.
+If nothing changes on the display, try the same with buttons 2 and 6.

-Method 2: removing your Mercedes-Benz radio or sat nav
+Method 2: removing your Mercedes-Benz radio or navigation

-Don't worry – removing your radio is not as hard as it sounds, but it is the hardest part of getting a radio unlock code, which means that once you've done it the rest is easy.
+Don't worry – removing your radio is not as hard as it sounds, and for most Mercedes models you won't even need to disconnect any wires.
+Simply slide out the radio from the dash and take a picture of the label at the top or side of the radio.
 The exact process depends on whether your radio has removal slots or not.
-Look carefully around the front of your radio for 2 or 4 holes: these may be either flat and key-shaped or square and slightly rounded.
+Look carefully around the front of your radio for 2 or 4 holes: these will either be flat and key-shaped or square/slightly rounded.

-If your radio has flat key-shaped slots (image 1), you'll need these radio removal keys.
-In a pinch, you can also try using everyday items that will fit into the slots, such as two pairs of small scissors.
+If your radio has flat key-shaped slots (image 1), you'll need these radio release keys.
+If you're in a rush you can also try using everyday items that will fit into the slots, such as a few letter openers or thin bread knives - you'll need one for each slot your radio has.

 Mercedes-Benz flat slot type